Package 'birdscanR'

 # Open the connection with the database

-radarTable = getRadarTable(dbConnection, dbDriverChar)
+radarTable = getRadarTable(dbConnection)

 ## End(Not run)